jcamm3/esphome-me007ys-sensor/README.md

 # ME007YS Ultrasonic Sensor for ESPHome

-An external ESPHome component for the **DFRobot SEN0312 / DYP‑ME007YS** waterproof ultrasonic sensor (UART), with a robust frame parser, configurable “too close” behavior, optional raw byte debug, and built‑in diagnostics.
+An external ESPHome component for the **DFRobot SEN0312 / DYP-ME007YS** waterproof ultrasonic sensor (UART), with a robust frame parser, configurable “too close” behavior, optional raw byte debug, and built-in diagnostics.

 > ✅ Works on ESP32 (incl.
-ESP32‑C3).
-Sensor must be powered at **5V**; UART logic is 3.3V‑safe.
+ESP32-C3).
+Sensor must be powered at **5V**; UART logic is 3.3V-safe.

 ---